How Is AI Transforming The Medical Diagnosis?

 • Expert systems based on collections of “if-then” rules were the dominant technology for AI in the 1980s and were widely used commercially in later periods.

-• In healthcare, they were widely employed for clinical decision support purposes over the last couple of decades and are still widely used today.
+• In healthcare, they were widely employed for clinical decision-support purposes over the last couple of decades and are still widely used today.
 Many electronic health records (HER) providers furnish a set of rules with their systems today.

 4. Physical Robots